-In its work to promote the welfare and rights of African children, AFRUCA is aware of the strong role that faith organisations play in the lives of many Africans.
-Hence, it has been making efforts to reach out and work in partnership with various African faith based organisations to help strengthen their skills and knowledge of child protection and safeguarding.
+In its work to promote the welfare and rights of children, AFRUCA is aware of the strong role that faith organisations play in the lives of many Africans.
+Hence, it has been making efforts to reach out and work in partnership with various faith based organisations to help strengthen their skills and knowledge of child protection and safeguarding.
 This is well evidenced by our work across the UK but mainly in the North and South of England where we have undertaken successful faith-based projects especially in London, Greater Manchester and across Yorkshire.

-Working with faith organisations to safeguard African children in the West Midlands is a project to promote increased knowledge of child safeguarding practices and child protection among African faith and community organisations.
+Working with faith organisations to safeguard children in the West Midlands is a project to promote increased knowledge of child safeguarding practices and child protection among faith and community organisations.
 The project is funded by the Big Lottery Fund for three years starting from December 2015 to December 2018.

 - Child Protection training to equip BME parents and faith leaders.
 This involves training sessions engaging parents and carers organised in faith establishments and community settings.

 - Faith Leaders’ Summit to allow key stakeholders (faith leaders, workers and statutory agency workers) to discuss progress on different elements of Safeguarding children in the place of worship.
 This involves organising stakeholders meeting tagged ‘Faith Leaders’ Summit’ targeting faith leaders, workers and statutory agency workers.